 - i.
 Persons who meet any of the following criteria are PROHIBITED from entering either courthouse and instead should call the court to reschedule their court date, request to appear by phone, or receive further instructions: - 1.
 Anyone diagnosed with COVID-19 and that does not have written verification that the person has received a subsequent test confirming that person is currently virus-free; - 2.
 Anyone who has been in direct contact with someone who has been diagnosed with COVID-19 within the preceding fourteen days; - 3.
 Anyone experiencing a fever, cough, shortness of breath, any other respiratory illness or flu-like symptoms. - ii.
 The Chief Judge, Court Executive, Chief Probation Officer, Clerk of Court, the Adams County Sheriff's office and/or court security are authorized to deny entrance to or remove from the courthouses any person showing signs or symptoms (or self-reporting symptoms) of COVID-19.
 The Courts shall work directly and cooperatively with the Adams County Sheriff's office and the Broomfield Police Department to enforce this Order. - iii.
 While in the courthouses, all persons shall maintain social distancing of at least 6 feet between persons. - iv.
-Members of the public are strongly encouraged to wear masks or face coverings in the courthouse.
-Judicial officers have the discretion to require persons to wear masks or face coverings in their courtrooms as necessary.

-Judicial officers have a limited supply of disposable facemasks for this purpose. - v.
+All persons are required to wear masks or face coverings in the courthouse pursuant to Amended Administrative Order 2020-09.
+All attorneys, witnesses, and court personnel must wear their facial coverings at all times, unless an exemption exists or the person is otherwise granted permission by the Court to temporarily lower their facial covering.
+The security team at the front entrances of the courthouses and the judicial officers have a limited supply of disposable facemasks for this purpose. - v.
 Parties shall avoid bringing additional persons to the courthouses. - vi.
-The 17th JD has taken steps to adhere to the protocols set forth in Governor Polis's Executive Order 2020 110 issued July 20, 2020 and has met with and conferred with the deputy director of Tri-County Health Department for technical and medical advice.
+The 17th JD has taken steps to adhere to the protocols issued by Tri-County Health Department and has met with and conferred with the deputy director of Tri-County Health Department for technical and medical advice.
 Tri-County Health Department has completed an official report for optimal and safe operations at the Adams County Courthouse.
 The report was requested to provide guidance and regarding the re-opening of the Adams County Justice Center.
-The entire report is public record and is posted on the 17th JD website.
+The entire report is public record and is posted on the 17th JD website. - vii.
+Members of the public shall follow the directions of judicial officers, court

-- vii.
-Members of the public shall follow the directions of judicial officers, court security, administration and the court staff. - viii.
+- security, administration and the court staff. - viii.
 Members of the public shall follow the directions of all signs posted at the front of the courthouses and posted throughout the courthouses.